top of page

 • If you purchase a knife during registration it will be given to your child at camp.

-• If you chose to purchase a knife on your own, please be sure to pack it.
+• If you choose to purchase a knife on your own, please be sure to pack it.

 OPTIONAL ITEMS (to help beat the heat):